Louis II de Lorraine, cardinal de Guise: Ecclesiastical inheritance

-Upon the death of his uncles, the first Cardinal of Guise, and Cardinal Lorraine Guise succeeded to many of their benefices providing him a great number of lucrative revenues.
-Among the abbeys he inherited was the Abbey of Fécamp one of the two great abbey's of Normandie, which was resigned to him by Lorraine in 1574.
+Upon the death of his uncles, the first Cardinal of Guise, and Cardinal Lorraine Guise succeeded to many of their benefices providing him with a great number of lucrative revenues.
+Among the abbeys he inherited was the Abbey of Fécamp one of the two great abbeys of Normandie, which was resigned to him by Lorraine in 1574.
 Cardinal Lorraine had worked hard even in his final year, to ensure that Henri would agree to the transfer of his benefices upon his death, including the critical Archbishopric of Reims.
 The archbishopric of Reims brought with it the position of premier pair de France.
 His cousin Claude de Lorraine, chevalier d'Aumale held the other great Norman abbey of Bec.
 In 1578 upon the death of the first Cardinal of Guise, Guise was elevated to the Cardinalate.
-His elevation came in great part due to efforts of Henri.
+His elevation came in great part due to the efforts of Henri.

 Guise was not content merely to inherit the ecclesiastical fortune granted to him however, and from 1574 to 1588 he would acquire a further six benefices, aided by the Pope's favour towards him.
 He would abide by the traditional rules of canonical age requirements, only assuming the authority he inherited as Archbishop of Reims in 1583, making a triumphal entry into the ancient city that year.
 Now invested with the authority of Archbishop, he held a provincial synod in May that looked towards Trent as a model for church reform, and put himself at the centre of a penitential procession movement that was blooming, with thousands of pilgrims descending on Reims.
-Despite these efforts he would be derided in Roma at the time as someone who compromised the authority of the Holy See.
+Despite these efforts he would be derided in Rome at the time as someone who compromised the authority of the Holy See.